fajaman/tc-challenge-tone-analyzer/README.md

 ## Conversation instruction

 To start chat sequence, type "start".
+Question won't change unless there is a dot in your answer.

+## Important
-' . '  dot/full stop is identifier for the next question.
+Dot/full-stop/' . ' is identifier for the next question.
 Use it only when you are done writing answer.
 If you want to state more sentences in your answer, or separate your answer, just hit enter and continue writing answer.
-Question won't change unless there is a dot in your answer.
-Follow instruction.

 ## IBM Cloud Deployement
 The app is ready to be deployed on IBM Cloud.